Dental Crown and Bridge

 Fractured Porcelain:

-necessarily need to be replaced, as long as the margins of
+still protect ts tooth.
+Dental crown and bridge do not need to be replaced, as long as the margins of

-there are open contacts as explained above.
+there are open contacts.

 Denture